farmera/sare_grant/introduction.md

 #### Study Goals
 Methods currently employed to determine crop N status in sugarcane include visual inspection, tissue analysis, and chlorophyll monitoring.
-Soil N analysis is also utilized to gauge N soil content, but the reliability of soil sampling is inconclusive due to challenges associated monitoring soil nitrogen in the humid alluvial deltas of southern Louisiana.
+Soil N analysis is also utilized to gauge soil nitrogen content, but the reliability of soil sampling is inconclusive due to challenges associated monitoring nitrogen in the humid alluvial soils of southern Louisiana.

 #### The Value of Spectral Indices
 The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes